 This is something that struck a chord with us as we see it day in and day out in our customer’s businesses.
 In fact, we have developed our Value Discovery methodology to assist with exactly this – it helps to cut through the myriad of improvement changes and projects that could be done, to really home in on the ones that will have the greatest value for the business.
 See separate article HERE.

 The highlight of the events was definitely the talk by Colin Robertson, CEO of Alexander Dennis.
 He was brilliant – properly funny and engaging, but also evidently super smart and inspirational.
 He’s achieved pretty phenomenal results since taking over the business in 2007 and has grown it from about £200m to 600m turnover.
 One of his key points that stuck with me is that his time living and working in America before coming back to Scotland taught him to be ambitious.
 His team thought he was ‘off his nut’ when he took them through the first set of financial KPIs and business targets.
 (I got a gentle elbow in the ribs from one of the team at that point for some reason…).
 I do think that’s a lesson that British business as a whole needs to take heed of, but particularly so in Scotland.
-I think there’s still an underlying issue with the psyche in Scotland, especially the West coast where I’m from, where it’s a bit frowned upon to be overtly ambitious.
+I think there’s still an underlying issue with the psyche in Scotland, especially the West coast where I’m from, where it’s a bit frowned upon to be overly ambitious.
 But UK manufacturers face intense global competition and a frightening pace of change – to survive, ambition isn’t really optional these days.

 Technology Gaps & Industry 4.0